10:00 AM – 11:30 AM

 Everything is a pilot now that DERs have arrived.
 Along with adoption of DERs, new processes and uses of technology & information are changing utility grid operations.
 How do utilities transform these pilots into its normal business?
-This session explores examples of pilot projects that have grown into larger deployments, and examines the impacts/lessons learned along the way.
+This session explores examples of pilot projects & processes that have grown into larger deployments, and examines the impacts/lessons learned along the way.

 1:00 PM – 2:30 PM

 Forced Innovation – Regulation and Industry Drivers

 Speakers: Nate Hill, Manager of Regulatory Policy, Puget Sound Energy

 Shasta Culp, Vice President of Engineering, DHS Consulting, Inc.